2200100/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-### in week 3
+### in week 9
-- help students fork the repo and understand its code structure, etc.
+- peer assesment.
+- work on the website.
+- more research.